haraldvinje/prisjakt_scraper/README.md

 ### Local database

 You should create a local database instance with [docker](https://www.docker.com/get-started/): `docker compose up`.
 This will create a database available at `localhost:5555`.
 Then to populate the database with the right tables, run `poetry run alembic upgrade head`.
-To verify the database and table creation, run `docker exec -it prisjakt_scraper-db-1 psql -U postgres -d prisjaktscraperdb` and then (e. g.) `select * from procut;`
+To verify the database and table creation, run `docker exec -it prisjakt_scraper-db-1 psql -U postgres -d prisjaktscraperdb` and then (e. g.) `select * from product;`

 ### Run code